Road King

 1948 Monark-made Road King bicycle.

-Which found it's way to me recently.
+Which found its way to me recently.

 Monark ceased to exist after 1957, following a buy-out by Huffman/Huffy.
 Sieberling Rubber made it to the mid-60s before being gobbled up by Firestone, and then later becoming part of the multinational Bridgestone corporation.